 Additional operations, and more details on the document propagation mechanism are described in more detail in the coming sections.

-Documents
+DDS Documents

+This section forms a normative part of this recommendation.

 A document within the GDS can contain any information that needs to be distributed to all peers participating in the Document Distribution Service.
-A document is enclosed in meta-data within the space to allow for identification and maintenance.
-The original document contents and annotated meta-data are propagated untouched throughout the GDS.
+A document is enclosed in meta-data within the GDS space to allow for identification and maintenance.
+The original document content and annotated meta-data are propagated untouched throughout the GDS.

 A document’s meta-data entry MUST include the following attributes: